American Staffordshire Terrier Lab Mix (14 photos)

-There is definitely a bit of a contradiction in Amstaff personality.
-They are extremely friendly and amicable with their family, but can definitely be reserved and even a little aloof with strangers.
+There is definitely a bit of a contradiction in Amstaff’s personality.
+They are extremely friendly and amicable with their families, but can definitely be reserved and even a little aloof with strangers.
 They are very smart and perceptive, but at the same time may seem somewhat “rough” to the people that don’t know the breed closely.
-They have heightened protective instincts and can harbor some dog aggression, but are hardly ever intrinsically aggressive towards people (unless they are not raised correctly, not socialized etc).
+They have heightened protective instincts and can harbor some dog aggression, but are hardly ever intrinsically aggressive towards people (unless they are not raised correctly, not socialized, etc).

 This is not necessarily the best dog for a first-time dog owner.
 Amstaffs do need a confident owner that knows what they are doing.
 This is partly due to how stubborn these dogs tend to be.
 Stubbornness, which is mostly just the other side of confidence, is something that is pretty much genetic in this breed.
 Amstaff ancestors – bulldogs – were bred to be stubborn and confident so they could be successful in the fighting pits.

-Socialization is extremely important for amstaffs.
+Socialization is extremely important for Amstaffs.
 They need to be taught from a very young age to be friendly with people and especially other animals: dogs, cats and other pets.
 Training is also important with this breed.
-This is a strong, confident dog and training helps establish the right type of the relationship between the owner (leader of the pack) and the dog (follower).
-Strong hierarchy is very important when raising an Amstaff.
+This is a strong, confident dog and training helps establish the right type of relationship between the owner (leader of the pack) and the dog (follower).
+A strong hierarchy is very important when raising an Amstaff.

 So what should you expect from the American Staffordshire Terrier Lab Mix in terms of personality?